Shogi: Equipment

 Several of these names were chosen to correspond to their rough equivalents in international chess, and not as literal translations of the Japanese names.

-Each piece has its name written on its surface in the form of two kanji (Chinese characters used in Japanese), usually in black ink.
+Each piece has its name written on its surface in the form of two kanji (Chinese characters used as syllabograms or as logograms to record texts in Old Japanese), usually in black ink.
 On the reverse side of each piece, other than the king and gold general, are one or two other characters, in amateur sets often in a different color (usually red); this side is turned face up during play to indicate that the piece has been promoted.

+In some cases, the backsides of the King pieces (the narrow side which faces back toward the player during normal play) will display kanji containing additional information about the piece manufacturers.

 Following is a table of the pieces with their Japanese representations and English equivalents.
 The abbreviations are used for game notation and often when referring to the pieces in speech in Japanese.

 English speakers sometimes refer to promoted bishops as horses and promoted rooks as dragons, after their Japanese names, and generally use the Japanese term tokin for promoted pawns.
 Silver generals and gold generals are commonly referred to simply as silvers and golds, respectively.

 The characters inscribed on the reverse sides of the pieces to indicate promotion may be in red ink, and are usually cursive.
 The characters on the backs of the pieces that promote to gold generals are cursive variants of 金 'gold', becoming more cursive (more abbreviated) as the value of the original piece decreases.
 These cursive forms have these equivalents in print: 全 for promoted silver, 今 for promoted knight, 仝 for promoted lance, and 个 for promoted pawn (tokin).
 Another typographic convention has abbreviated versions of the original values, with a reduced number of strokes: 圭 for a promoted knight (桂), 杏 for a promoted lance (香), and the 全 as above for a promoted silver, but と (a hiragana symbol for the syllable "to") for tokin.

 The suggestion that the Japanese characters have deterred Western players from learning shogi has led to "Westernized" or "international" pieces which use iconic symbols instead of characters.
 Most players soon learn to recognize the characters, however, partially because the traditional pieces are already iconic by size, with more powerful pieces being larger.
 As a result, Westernized pieces have never become popular.
 Bilingual pieces with both Japanese characters and English captions have been developed as have pieces with animal cartoons.